vsergeev/arm-bmw-sw/README.md

 make APP=selftest flashisp
 ```

 Flashing with lpc21isp requires a serial port cable connected to the arm-bmw UART header.
-Be sure to reset the arm-bmw with the bootloader header jumpered before flashing, to start the microcontroller into its on-chip ROM bootloader.
+Be sure to reset the arm-bmw board with the bootloader header jumpered before flashing, to start the microcontroller into its on-chip ROM bootloader.

-The `LPC21ISP_SERIAL_PATH` variable may need to be updated with the correct serial port device path in the Makefile.
+Note: the `LPC21ISP_SERIAL_PATH` variable may need to be updated with the correct serial port device path in the Makefile.

 ### Debugging with GDB

 The `debug` target uses OpenOCD to flash the program, halt the target, and launch OpenOCD's gdbserver.
+Debugging the arm-bmw with OpenOCD requires an SWD-capable JTAG dongle, like the [ST-LINK/V2](http://www.st.com/web/catalog/tools/FM146/CL1984/SC724/SS1677/PF251168?sc=internet/evalboard/product/251168.jsp).
 ``` shell
 make APP=selftest debug
 ```